wp-plugins/role-scoper/readme.txt

 == Changelog ==

-= 1.3.43-dev =
+= 1.3.43 - 19 July 2011 =
-* Fixed : Users cannot add/edit Nav Menus based on custom addition of edit_theme_options capability into WP role definition
-* Fixed : In Multisite Role Options, bad link to Attachments Utility
-* Fixed : File Attachments Utility non-functional on Multisite
-* Compat : Revisionary - Revisors could not upload images
+* Compat : WP 3.2 - Recent Comments widget was not filtered based on RS Restrictions / Roles
+* Fixed : "Add New" menu links were not displayed for Subscribers with Category-assigned Contributor/Author/Editor roles (since 1.3.42)
 * Fixed : Dashboard Screen Options were not applied (since 1.3.41)
 * Fixed : Default term selection was forced for hierarchical custom taxonomies even if taxonomy not enabled for RS filtering
 * Fixed : Default term selection was not forced for hierarchical custom taxonomies, when taxonomy enabled for RS filtering and post edited by logged Administrator
 * Fixed : Hierchical custom taxonomy terms unselectable for non-Administrator when taxonomy is not enabled for RS filtering
+* Fixed : Users could not add/edit Nav Menus based on custom addition of edit_theme_options capability into WP role definition
+* Fixed : File Attachments Utility non-functional on Multisite
+* Fixed : In Multisite Role Options, bad link to Attachments Utility
 * Fixed : Bad links to General Roles from Realm tab in Multisite Network Role Options
-* Compat : WP 3.2 - Recent Comments widget was not filtered based on RS Restrictions / Roles
 * Fixed : Hidden Content Teaser options form forced focus to different textbox on Firefox
-* Fixed : "Add New" menu links were not displayed for Subscribers with Category-assigned Contributor/Author/Editor roles (since 1.3.42)
+* Compat : Revisionary - Revisors could not upload images

 = 1.3.42 - 29 June 2011 =
 * Compat : WP 3.2 - Current comments not displayed for single custom post on front end